We Tested 5 Chat Widgets with Google Lighthouse — Here’s What Happened

 What the numbers mean

-Tawk.to dropped the Lighthouse score from 98 to 84—a 14-point hit on a blank page.
-It loaded 682 KB of unused JavaScript, blocked the main thread for 620ms, and injected 5 third-party cookies.
-On a real site with existing scripts, images, and fonts, the impact compounds.
-A widget adding 620ms of blocking time can push a borderline site from "good" to "needs improvement" in Core Web Vitals.
+Scored 92 — the lowest in our test.
+Blocked the main thread for 340ms across 6 long tasks.
+No cookies, but 340ms of blocking time on a blank page is significant.
+On a real site with existing scripts, images, and fonts, that impact compounds.
+A widget adding 340ms of blocking time can push a borderline site from "good" to "needs improvement" in Core Web Vitals.

 Crisp: genuinely lightweight